mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 What inspired WebAgency to take on these insignificant bugs, you ask?
 Well, WebAgency had asked me to create Github tickets for each redesign task.
 WebAgency warned that they don't refund or roll over unused hours, so they encouraged me to overbook the schedule with tasks beyond the redesign work.

-What I didn't expect was how WebAgency would split the tickets among the developers.
+What I didn't expect was how WebAgency would split the tickets among their developers.
 I thought developer A would work on page X, and developer B would work on page Y. Instead, WebAgency assigned all the design-related tickets to developer A and left the rest to developer B. And that's how a quarter of the March dev budget went to minor bugfixes.

 ## The one-week task that took five weeks